elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/metrics.md

 --8<---- "user-demo/deploy/ck8s-user-demo/templates/servicemonitor.yaml"
 ```

-The screenshot below shows a Grafana dashboard featuring the query `rate(http_request_duration_seconds_count[1m])`.
+The screenshot below shows Grafana in "Explore" mode (the compass icon to the left) featuring the query `rate(http_request_duration_seconds_count[1m])`.
 It shows the request rate for the user demo application for each path and status code.
-As can be seen, the `/users` endpoint is getting popular.
+As can be seen in the graph, the `/users` endpoint is getting more traffic than the other endpoints.

 ![Example of User Demo Metrics](/compliantkubernetes/img/user-demo-metrics.jpeg)

+The "Explore" mode is great for developing queries and exploring the data set.
+If you want to save a query so you can refer back to it, you can create a Dashboard instead.
+Dashboards consist of multiple Panels, each of which, can display the results of running queries.
+Learn more [about Grafana panels](https://grafana.com/docs/grafana/latest/panels/).

 !!!note
-    You may want to save frequently used dashboards.
+    You may want to save frequently used Dashboards.
 Compliant Kubernetes saves and backs these up for you.

 <!--user-demo-metrics-end-->